evoldoers/historian/README.md

 aligning each sibling pair and reconstructing a profile of their parent.
 The dynamic programming is constrained to a band around a guide alignment.

-  -band &lt;n&gt;       Size of band around guide alignment (default 40) -noband         Unlimit band, removing dependence on guide alignment
+  -band &lt;n&gt;       Size of band around guide alignment (default 20) -noband         Unlimit band, removing dependence on guide alignment

 The reconstructed parent profile is a weighted finite-state transducer sampled from the posterior distribution implied by the children.
-The posterior probability threshold for inclusion in the parent profile and max number of states in the parent profile can both be tweaked to trade off sensitivity vs performance.
+The posterior probability threshold for inclusion in the parent profile and max number of states in the parent profile can both be specified to trade sensitivity vs performance.

   -profminpost &lt;P&gt;, -profsamples &lt;N&gt;
                   Specify minimum posterior prob.
-(P) for retaining DP states in profile (default .001), or sample N traces randomly -profmaxstates &lt;S&gt;, -profmaxmem &lt;M&gt;
+(P) for retaining DP states in profile, or sample N traces randomly (default is -profsamples 10 -profmaxstates &lt;S&gt;, -profmaxmem &lt;M&gt;
-                  Limit profile to at most S states, or to use at most M% of memory for DP matrix (default is -profmaxstates 12000) -profminlen &lt;L&gt;, -profmaxlen &lt;L&gt;
+                  Limit profile to at most S states, or to use at most M% of memory for DP matrix (default is -profmaxmem 0.050000)
-                  Constrain permissible range of ancestral sequence lengths (use with care; extreme/unreachable values may cause program to hang!)

 Following alignment, ancestral sequence reconstruction can be performed.